Protection and Restraining Order Office

 What if a party needs an interpreter?

-Contact the Domestic Abuse/Harassment Office at (651) 266-5130 so that a court operations associate may arrange for an interpreter for appointments and court appearances.
+Contact the Protection and Restraining Order Office at (651) 266-5130 so that a court operations associate may arrange for an interpreter for appointments and court appearances.

 May I be represented by an attorney?

-You may choose to retain an attorney to represent you or you may represent yourself, however attorneys (i.e. public defenders) are not appointed to represent you in Domestic Abuse/Harassment cases.
+You may choose to retain an attorney to represent you, or you may represent yourself, however attorneys (i.e. public defenders) are not appointed to represent you in Orders for Protection, Harassment Restraining Orders and Extreme Risk Protection Order cases.

 How do I request a continuance for my court hearing?